mikerst/mikethomas.design/src/journal.md

 <h1>{{ title }}</h1>

-Words are _the_ raw material for so much of the web and I'm trying to make writing a more visible part of my practice.
-It's my intention to begin recording my thoughts, experiments, losses and victories here.
+Words are _the_ raw material for so much of what we create as designers.

+I'm trying to make writing a more visible part of my practice, and It's my intention to begin recording my thoughts, experiments, losses and victories here.

 ## Latest entries